Avrupa Yakası: Cast

 The main characters at the Sütçüoğlu Dairy Bar were portrayed by Veysel Diker and Yavuz Seçkin.
 Timur Acar and Ömür Arpacı later joined them in the following seasons.

 Characters in the doorman's family in Sütçüoğlu apartment building, who started to be seen in the series from the 4th season, were portrayed by Peker Açıkalın, Bihter Özdemir, Ececan Gümeci, Celal Belgil and Şensel Uykal.
 Following Peker Açıkalın's decision to leave the series, Gürgen Öz joined the cast as Cesur.
 In the following episodes as Gürgen Öz felt that he could not have the performance that he had desired in the series, he left the cast after shooting the episode for the New Year.

 Hakan Yılmaz, who had initially made guest appearances in the series, later became one of the regulars.
 Rutkay Aziz and Suna Keskin appeared as the parents of the character Cem in the series.
 After the end of season 5, Rutkay Aziz was cast in the TV series Gurbet Kuşları and left the series, though his named continued to appear in the main title of season 6 and he eventually returned to the series.

 Production

 The script of the series was written by Gülse Birsel.
 She had previously prepared the program g.a.g. for the same channel, which made fun of the commercials broadcast on TV.
 After finding the story that would be the subject of the series, Birsel finished the scenario by writing four to five pages an hour in about four days.
 Birsel later stated that "while writing the characters, it felt as if sometimes they were whispering their own jokes into my ears, creating their own stories".

 Music

 The music of the program was created by Cenk Durmazel and Cenk Sarkuş.
-The song which was the main title of the series was voiced by the most of the cast.
+The song which was the main title of the series was voiced by most of the cast.
 Caneroğlu later performed the song in various places.